Robert Lightbody: Ludlow gentleman

 Lightbody was involved in a legal dispute with one of his neighbours in 1868, in which he accused Chaplin Hodges, the owner of a local iron foundry, of attempting to undermine his Castle Square House property in Ludlow using explosives.

 Death and posthumous reputation

 Robert Lightbody died in Ludlow on 5 July 1874, aged 72.
 He is buried in St Leonard's Churchyard, Ludlow.

 His contribution to geology is recorded in the footnotes of more famous men, rather than in monograph works under his own name, but should not be under-estimated.
 Some of the leading geologists of his day corresponded with Lightbody, and credited him with the discovery of specimens upon which they built their theories.
 As a member of the Ludlow Natural History Society Lightbody was generous with his time, expertise and specimens.
 Without such men Ludlow Museum (one of the first of its kind) may very well have closed its doors very early in its history, and our knowledge of the geology of Shropshire, and most particularly of the important Ludlow Beds, would be a great deal poorer.

+He is memorialised with his brother John Lightbody of Birchfield, Liverpool and his sister Mary Ann Lightbody of Garden Cottage, Garston in St Michael's Church, Garston.